JuliaGraphics/Luxor.jl/docs/src/basics.md

 ## Drawing as image matrix

-While drawing, you can copy the data in the form of a matrix, using the `image_as_matrix()` function.
+While drawing, you can copy the current graphics as a matrix of pixels, using the `image_as_matrix()` function.

-`image_as_matrix()` returns a array of ARGB32 values that encode the Red, Green, Blue, and Alpha values of each pixel.
+`image_as_matrix()` returns a array of ARGB32 values.
+Each ARGB value encodes the Red, Green, Blue, and Alpha values of a pixel.

 The following example draws a red rectangle, then copies the drawing into a matrix called `mat1`.
 Then it adds a blue triangle, and copies the updated drawing into `mat2`.
-Then, the second drawing reads the values in from the two matrices and draws some square tiles depending on the corresponding values in the two matrices ... a very primitive Boolean operation.
+In the second drawing, values from the two matrices are tested, and table cells are randomly colored depending on the corresponding values ... this is a primitive Boolean operation.

 ```@example
 using Luxor, Colors, Random # hide